2024 QSEHRA contribution limits

 How has tax reform affected how QSEHRA limits are calculated?

-The IRS relies on cost of living adjustments to calculate QSEHRA limits every year.
+The IRS calculates QSEHRA limits every year using the cost-of-living adjustments.
 Certain changes implemented through the 2017 tax reform laws also affect this process.

 Tax reform incorporated the chained CPI—an alternative way to measure inflation in the Consumer Price Index (CPI).
 With the chained CPI, adjustments incorporate the economic phenomenon known as substation bias, whereby consumers react to rising prices in one good (for example, beef) by substituting similar goods (like chicken).